spring-attic/mononoke/README.md

     - path is `{boot:management.endpoints.web.base-path}/health/readiness`
     - port is the `management.server.port` boot property
     - scheme `http` by default, `https` when boot property `management.server.ssl.enabled` is true

+## Spring Boot service intents

+Service intents are an indicator that an application may want to connect to a particular type of service.
+Any given intent may be missing, required, optional or mutually exclusive with another service.

 - `service-intent-mysql`